Flourless Chocolate Almond Cake with Chocolate Ganache Frosting

 This post may contain affiliate links.
 Read my full disclosure policy.

-Made with ground almonds and chocolate ganache, this flourless chocolate cake is rich and elegant.
+Made with ground almonds and topped with chocolate ganache, this flourless chocolate almond cake is rich and elegant.

 I’m in charge of dessert for Passover every year so I’ve made my fair share of flourless chocolate cakes.
-This one, adapted from Maida Heatter’s Cakes, is my all-time favorite.
+This one, adapted from Maida Heatter’s Cakes, is one of my all-time favorites.
 Originally called the Queen Mother’s Cake (it’s a long story), the cake is Heatter’s most popular recipe ever.
-It’s made with ground almonds instead of flour and frosted with a decadent chocolate ganache, making it rich, elegant and surprisingly light.
+Made with ground almonds instead of flour and topped with a decadent chocolate ganache, it’s rich and elegant.
+Though the ingredients are simple, there are several steps, but I think it’s totally worth it!

 Flourless Chocolate Almond Cake with Chocolate Ganache

-Made with ground almonds and chocolate ganache, this flourless chocolate cake is rich and elegant.
+Made with ground almonds and topped with chocolate ganache, this flourless chocolate almond cake is rich and elegant.

 Ingredients